- American Persimmon

 About Our Tree Catalogue

-Preorders for spring 2018 have begun.
-These trees can be shipped right to your door or picked up at the nursery at the right time for planting in April 2018.
+Our bare root trees can be shipped right to your door or picked up at the nursery at the right time for planting in April 2018.
 Please choose from the Nut Tree and Fruiting Tree selections (not Potted trees).

 We do not fall ship.
 All of our nursery trees are spring dug to provide you with the freshest possible trees.
 They are pre-sold through orders taken all year on a first-to-order basis.